-where $\sigma=L_{\mu\nu}X^\mu X^\nu$ indicates the entropy production and $t$ is time.
+where $\sigma=L_{\mu\nu}X^\mu X^\nu$ indicates the entropy production per unit volume and $t$ is time.
+Prigogine generalized Eq.~(\ref{i2a}), which applies only to adiabatic or isothermal transformations, by introducing the entropy production due to fluctuations.
+Denoting by $\xi_i$ ($i=1\cdots m$) the $m$ deviations of the thermodynamic quantities from their equilibrium value, Prigogine proposed that the probability distribution of finding a state in which the values $\xi_i$ lie between $\xi_i$ and $\xi_i+d\xi_i$ is given by \cite{prigogine}

+$dv$ is a (spatial) volume element of the system, and the integration is over the entire space $\Omega$ occupied by the system in question. $E$ and $F$ indicate the equilibrium state and the state to which a fluctuation has driven the system, respectively.
+Note that this probability distribution remains unaltered for flux-force transformations leaving invariant the entropy production.

 In 1954, Glansdorff and Prigogine demonstrated a more general theorem, valid also when the system is out of Onsager's region \cite{prigogine1}.
 They showed that, regardless of the type of processes, a thermodynamic system relaxes towards a steady-state in such a way that the following quantity $\mathcal{P}$ is negative

-Inequality (\ref{i4}) reduces to inequality (\ref{i3}) for $a-a$ processes in the Onsager region.
+Inequality (\ref{i4}) reduces to inequality (\ref{i3}) for $a-a$ or $b-b$ processes in the Onsager region.
 For spatially-extended systems, the expression in Eqs.~(\ref{i4}) should be replaced by